solomiapobutska/CISC3140-LAB5/README.md

 Task 2: Turn what was done in Task 1 into a shell script.

-Task 3: Apply grayscale filter on any image with the image url.
+Task 3: Create a looping gif animation.